Featured snippets play a vital role in improving our SEO and CTR on SERPs.

 This is made possible by adding latest schema markup data into our posts which helps Google to understand what we want to show the users.

 This helps the front end users in better comprehension of what they are going to read.
 Hence they end up taking better judgements.

 For adding this markup into your post is an easy task if you are using WordPress, it might happen sometimes that Google won’t show any ratings under your posts.

 Below mentioned are few reasons that may affect and deprive you of getting any structured data in your SERPs snippets.

 #1 You are using the wrong plugin.

-JSON-LD is responsible for showing profile or knowledge graph when you or your organisations’ name is searched :-
+JSON-LD is responsible for showing profile or knowledge graph when you or your organizations’ name is searched:-

-A popular plugin which shows up when schema keyword is enterd is “Schema plugin”.
+A popular plugin which shows up when schema keyword is entered is “Schema plugin”.
 You don’t have to use this plugin.
 Read this post to correctly optimize your posts for showing proper results.